 Egypt suffered 1,000–3,000 killed and 4,000 wounded as a result of the Israeli invasion, compared to 650 dead and 900 wounded as a result of the Anglo–French campaign.
 Also, it was estimated that the Suez Canal crisis caused the deaths of 1,000 Egyptian citizens.

-8. When Has The Suez Canal Been Closed?
+8. The Closing of the Suez Canal

 In June 1967, Israel’s war with Egypt, Syria, and Jordan started.
-This war lasted for 6 days.
+This war lasted for six days.
 During this war, 15 ships got stuck in the Suez Canal route.
 The canal was closed for the second time in June 1967.

-10. The Aftermath Of The Suez Canal Crisis
+9. The Aftermath Of The Suez Canal Crisis

 The Suez Canal crisis and its repercussions marked the demise of Britain and France as superpowers in this globe.
 When the United States and the Soviet Union began to play a more significant role, their influence began to decline.